A near-infrared morphological comparison of high-redshift submm and radio galaxies: massive star-forming discs vs relaxed spheroids: INTRODUCTION

 To remove such uncertainties requires higher-level information.
 Specifically, different galaxy formation models make rather different predictions for galaxy masses, sizes and morphologies.
 For example, the models of Baugh et al. (2005) predict that sub-millimetre galaxies result from mergers of sub-$L*$ galaxies (with their apparent star-formation rates boosted by a top-heavy IMF).
 In contrast, the recent cosmological hydrodynamic simulations of Dav\'{e} et al. (2010) predict that sub-millimetre galaxies are massive galaxies fed by smooth infall, are not typically involved in major mergers, and are simply the most extreme examples of normal star-forming galaxies (see also Finlator et al. 2006; Fardal et al. 2007; Dekel et al. 2009).

 The estimation of galaxy stellar masses at high reshift has therefore become a major industry in recent years, boosted by the provision of rest-frame near-infrared photometry provided by the {\it Spitzer Space Telescope}.
-The sensitivity of mass-to-light ratio on star-formation history is minimized at such wavelengths, but uncertainties due to choice of IMF or the relative importance of asymptotic giant branch stars have motivated attempts to obtain independent confirmation of galaxy masses at $z \simeq 2$ via velocity dispersion measurements derived from emission-line spectroscopy at both millimetre and infrared wavelengths (e.g. Taconni et al. 2006, 2008; van Dokkum, Kriek \& Franx 2009).
-While acknowledging the uncertainties, the available photometric and dynamical evidence suggests that, by the epoch of peak sub-millimetre emission at $z \simeq 2-3$, sub-millimetre galaxies were already massive galaxies with estimated stellar masses $M_{star} \simeq 10^{11} M_{\odot}$ (Greve et al. 2004; Tacconi et al. 2006; Borys et al. 2005; Clements et al 2008; Dye et al. 2008; Schael et al. 2010).
+The sensitivity of mass-to-light ratio on star-formation history is minimized at such wavelengths, but uncertainties remain due to choice of IMF or the relative importance of asymptotic giant branch stars.
+This has motivated attempts to obtain independent confirmation of galaxy masses at $z \simeq 2$ via velocity dispersion measurements derived from emission-line spectroscopy at both millimetre and infrared wavelengths (e.g. Taconni et al. 2006, 2008; van Dokkum, Kriek \& Franx 2009).

+While acknowledging the uncertainties, the available photometric and dynamical evidence suggests that, by the epoch of peak sub-millimetre emission at $z \simeq 2-3$, sub-millimetre galaxies were already massive galaxies with estimated stellar masses $M_{star} \simeq 10^{11} M_{\odot}$ (Greve et al. 2004; Tacconi et al. 2006; Borys et al. 2005; Clements et al 2008; Dye et al. 2008; Schael et al. 2010, Michalowski et al. 2010).
 This suggests that sub-millimetre galaxies represent an important phase in the formation of massive galaxies, and the challenge now is to establish their role in cosmic star-formation history, and the nature of their present-day descendents.
 Here we attempt to move this subject forward by measuring the basic sizes and morphologies of sub-millimetre galaxies at $z \simeq 2$, performing such measurements at the longest possible wavelength (2.2\,$\mu m$) in order to trace the mass dominant stellar population, and to minimize the potentially confusing effects of dust obscuration at rest-frame ultraviolet wavelengths.